Amkeni Malindi

 Edwin Chiloba, a fashion designer and LGBTQ activist was found dead in Uasin Gishu County, Kenya in January 2023.

 The murder drew global condemnation, with LGBT activists linking it to his sexuality.
-The police have not yet given a motive, but have arrested five people in connection with the murder, including Chiloba’s long-time friend Jackton Odhiambo, whom police have described as the main suspect.
+The police arrested five people in connection with the murder, including Chiloba’s long-time friend Jacktone Odhiambo.
 The National Gay and Lesbian Human Rights Commission released a statement commending the Directorate of Criminal Investigations (DCI) for the swift investigation into the murder.
+His long-time friend Jacktone Odhiambo was later charged with the murder and is currently on trial, with the last hearing expected to take place on 4 August 2024.
+The other four suspects were released in February.

 In October, an anti-LGBT rally was organised in Nairobi to protest against the Supreme Court decision to allow the National Gay and Lesbian Human Rights Commission to legally register as an association.
-Protesters asked for the resignation of the Supreme Court judges who supported the majority decision.
+Protesters called for the resignation of the Supreme Court judges who handed down the majority decision.
+Parliamentarians and religious leaders also condemned the judgment.

 Sheila Lumumba, a non-binary lesbian, was found dead in their home in Nyeri County, Kenya, in April 2022.
-At the time of her murder LGBT activists and Shelia’s family raised concerns about police failures to adequately investigate the case.
+At the time of their murder, LGBT activists and Sheila’s family raised concerns about police failures to adequately investigate the case.
 The National Gay and Lesbian Human Rights Commission said the case was “not an isolated incident”, but rather part of a “pattern of attacks and violence” against queer people in the country.
 A man was charged with Sheila’s murder in July 2022.

 The case follows similar incidences of violence against the LGBT community, including the murder of Erica Changra, a trans women murdered in Nairobi, and Joash Mosoti, a gay man and activist, who was tortured and strangled to death in Mombasa, both in 2021.
 An intersex woman, Rose Mbesa, was also found murdered in Trans Nzoia County in July 2022.